 May, L. (2020).
 100-yen apocalypse: Sensorial experiences of zombie play in Japanese game centersReplaying Japan, 2, 83-93.

 May, L. (2019).
 Getting hands-on with virtual spaces: An approach to students’ unequal prior experiences of digital media.
-Films for the Feminist Classroom, special feature ‘Playing and Pedagogy’, 9(1).
+Films for the Feminist Classroom, 9(1).

 Mei, B., & May, L. (2018).
 Reflective renovation: Insights from a collaborative and active learning space project evaluation.
 Australasian Journal of Educational Technology, 34(6), 17-26.